palhau/np-app/README.md

 # Blog Example

-This project was made with Next.js, Prisma, PostgresSQL[`See the app Running on Heroku`](https://palhau-np-app.herokuapp.com)
+This project was made with Next.js, Prisma, PostgresSQL.

+I encourage to download this repo and take a better look in the code.

+=D